Factory and Office Initiatives

 The TEL Group sets activity guidelines (as below) and makes a map of biodiversity relationships based on our own product life cycle assessments.
 We promote biodiversity initiatives based on the activity guidelines and the relationship map.

-In fiscal 2017, TEL carried out activities with the goal of conducting at least two ecosystem tours at factories and offices in Japan.
+In fiscal 2018, TEL carried out activities with the goal of conducting at least two ecosystem tours or protecting acticities at factories and offices in Japan.

 In March 2017, the Fuchu District Office held a tour with the theme of “Thinking about how to improve green environments and protect ecosystems .”
 Participants had the chance to exchange ideas with experts about approaches and methods for protecting indigenous flora around the office and conserving rare plants on the office grounds.